MC-Bloc/Gaias-Riddle/README.md

 # Gaias-Riddle
-The Minecraft SMP's World File and Config folder
+The World File and Config folder for the Gaia's Riddle SMP